Good Hotel Guide Review

 all year except Christmas and Jan (but open New Year).

-lounge, bar, Conservatory Restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, drying room, terrace, 3-acre grounds, public rooms wheelchair accessible.
+lounge, bar, conservatory restaurant, in-room TV (Freeview), drying room, terrace, 3-acre grounds, public rooms wheelchair accessible, electric car chargers.

 in public rooms.

 Amex, MC, Visa.

 per room B&B £150–£240, D,B&B £190–£300.
 Set 4-course dinner £42.95.
 1-night bookings refused Sat, May–Sept.